 8. Fennel

 The consumption of fennel during lactation is prevalent for its purported lactogenic effects (14).
 The herb contains phytoestrogens that may increase milk supply.
 Also, research highlights its health benefits, such as enhanced digestion (15).
-You can drink fennel water, fennel tea, or add fennel powder in soups, stews, curries, and porridge.
+Adding fennel powder to different foods such as soups, stews, curries, and porridge is a great way to use fennel for increasing milk supply.
+Additionally, you can drink fennel water or fennel tea, which are both refreshing and healthy.

 9. Cumin seed